- UCAS Code

 The final year allows you to refine your skills.
 We finish with a flourish, giving you the opportunity to operate a multimedia sports desk for two whole semesters, and contribute to commercially and creatively driven publications and websites.
 Gaining real news media experience and an enterprising outlook will prepare you to compete for employment and freelance commissions.
 Valuable industry insight and contacts can also be developed by undertaking placements, producing a practical portfolio and completing a dissertation.

-You'll also have the chance to go on a class trip to London.
+You'll also have the chance to go on a class trip to London or Manchester.
 Guided tours of state-of-the-art digital newsrooms (such as Sky Sports and Radio Five Live) will be supplemented by visits to Parliament and the Old Bailey.

 Our industry-standard facilities are at your disposal and we encourage you to make the most of these by working on extra-curricular and externally-sourced projects alongside your course assignments.
 Specific facilities include: